Complexity classification of local Hamiltonian problems: Outlook

 \subsection{Acknowledgements}

-Some of this work was completed while AM was at the University of Cambridge.
+Some of this work was completed while the authors were at the University of Cambridge.
+AM is supported by the UK EPSRC under Early Career Fellowship EP/L021005/1.
 TC is supported by the Royal Society.
 AM would like to thank Mick Bremner for pointing out reference~\cite{kempe00}, and we would like to thank various referees for their helpful comments.
+Special thanks to Laura Man\v{c}inska for spotting an error in a previous version.